Share-Based Compensation and Employee Benefit Plans

 The 2020 Incentive Plan provides for the grant of stock options, including incentive stock options, and nonqualified stock options, stock appreciation rights, restricted stock, RSUs, other stock-based incentive awards, dividend equivalents and cash-based awards (collectively, "awards").
 Incentive stock options may be granted only to our employees or an employee of a parent or subsidiary.
 All other awards may be granted to employees and consultants of the company and its parents and subsidiaries, as well as all non-employee members of our Board.

 The maximum number of shares of our common stock available for issuance under the 2020 Incentive Plan was originally 25.0 million shares.
-This amount was subsequently increased to 50.0 million shares in 2022, 57.9 million shares in 2023 and 87.9 million shares in 2024.
+This amount was subsequently increased to 50.0 million in 2022 and 57.9 million in 2023.
+On April 22, 2024 the Board approved a proposed amendment to increase the maximum number of shares to 87.9 million shares, which was subsequently approved by our stockholders as part of the 2024 Annual Meeting of Stockholders held on June 14, 2024.
 To the extent awards granted under the 2020 Incentive Plan terminate, expire or lapse, shares subject to such awards generally will again be available for future grant.

-The composition of the equity awards outstanding as of December 31, 2024 and 2025 was as follows:
+The composition of the equity awards outstanding as of December 31, 2023 and 2024 was as follows:

 | | | | | | | | | | | |